 KUED-TV (the Station) is operated by the University of Utah (the University), Salt Lake City, Utah.
-There are common management and facilities between the Station and an affiliated television station, KUEN-TV, and an affiliated radio station, KUER-FM Radio.
-Certain Station personnel share their time among the Station, KUEN-TV, and KUER-FM Radio.
+There are common management and facilities between the Station and an affiliated television station, KUEN-TV, and affiliated radio stations, KUER-FM and KUUB-FM.
+Certain Station personnel share their time among the Station, KUEN-TV, KUER-FM, and KUUB-FM Radio.